VarunKumarOjha/KNIME_Projects/README.md

 The folder will be updated as an more advance workflow will be available.

-Audiance are invited to include detailes explaination of these workflow when they find useful.
+Audiance are invited to include their own wokflow with detailes explaination.
+Hoever the workflow are selfexplaniotory, audience ae also are invited to include the explain these workflows when they find them useful for them.